bart747/bart747/_posts/2015-11-19-maintainable-ui.md

 Here are some examples of SASS based solutions that you can use to make UI more maintainable and themable.

-## Vriables
+## Variables

-With SASS variables you can control your baic UI properties from one, organised file.
+With SASS variables you can control your basic UI properties from one, organised file.
 The obvious ones are font families, media queries, colors and sizes.

 Here's quick example: